josemariasosa/music-theory/README.md

 ```

-Now let's use also four notes of the first inversion chords of C major, using the V - I - iii - V grades.
+Now let's use also four notes of the first inversion chords of C major, using the 5 - 1 - 3 - 5 grades.
 Using the fifth grade twice.

 ```text
 C major scale